kosnil/signed_supermasks/README.md

 - `conv_networks.py` contains all CNN architectures
 - `resnet_networks.py` contains all ResNet architectures as well as the ResNet blocks
 - `data_preprocessor.py` holds all functionality regarding data handling and preprocessing
 - `weight_initializer.py` includes all common initialization schemes (i.e. He, Xavier) as well as ELU/S for weights and masks.
-It is possible to initialize models directly with newly created weights and to save weights for later use as well as set weights from a specific file/array.
+It is possible to initialize models directly with newly created weights and to save weights for later use as well as set weights from a specific file/array. `init_example.py` provides a code snippet, that lets you create and save a defined model's weights and masks.
+If you'd like to create weights on the fly, set the parameters accordingly - see e.g. `resnet20_elu_baseline.yaml`.
 - `model_trainer.py` is used to train the models, both baselines and signed Supermasks.
 - `experiment_looper.py` stitches all previously mentioned files together to a single pipeline, such that training becomes easy.
 A user merely passes the path to the config file and the model is then trained.
 Models are not being saved, due to the high number of experiments in the paper.

-### Weights / Masks

-Since each weight file is at least 30MB (stored as pickle), we do not provide those in this codebase.
-However, the file `init_example.py` shows how to easily create initial weight and mask values for each architecture considered.